digitalvectorz/ccarps/CharacterCreation.md

 * INT  = Intelligence / IQ
 * WILL = Willpower

-The primary attributes are based on a Human character for other races like Elf, Dwarf, Orc, Troll, and Gnome will use die modifiers to enhance and detract from the base attributes (see racial modifier table).
-The number of dice you should roll will be determined by the GM and the difficulty level of the world he or she has created.
-Once the primary attributes are assigned they cannot be changed, think of them as genetic limits.
+Once the primary attributes are assigned, they cannot be changed.
+Think of them as genetic limits.
 That is not to say that technology and magical items cannot be used to change them.

-Legendary characters, eg. Hercules, must be over 21 yrs of age; roll ten sets of 5d6, sum the five highest rolls (the sum should be >= 120 points), divide the total among the five primary attributes at will.

-Epic characters eg. Beowulf, must be over 21 yrs of age; roll six sets of 5d6 sum the five highest rolls ( the sum should be >= 100 points ), divide the total among the five primary attributes at will.

-Heroic; roll five sets of d6 according to the age specific attribute table and record them in a list, then assign each roll to an attribute in any order.

-Advanced; roll five sets of d6 according to the age specific attribute table, record each roll as it occurs in the attribute of your choice.

-Novice; roll five sets of d6 according to the age specific attribute table and record the rolls in each attribute in the order as they appear.
-roll 1 = STR, roll 2 = DEX, roll 3 = CON, roll 4 = INT, roll 5 = WILL.
+* Roll 1 = STR
+* Roll 2 = DEX
+* Roll 3 = CON
+* Roll 4 = INT
+* Roll 5 = WILL

 ## Secondary Attributes ##
+The secondary attributes are average combinations of the primary attributes.
+Skills are based on these.
 * Charisma = avg(C,I,W); (CON + INT + WILL) / 3
 * Speed = avg(S,D); (STR + DEX) / 2
 * Reflex = avg(S,D,W); (STR + DEX + WILL) / 3